mitcaizi/todolist/README.md

-# Created a React to-do list application.
+# An easy to use React to-do list application.
 The application supports creating and deleting notes that user create.